semasuka/blog/_posts/2021-04-04-demystify-machine-learning.md

 - tutorial
 - linear regression
 ---

 Welcome back!
 I am very excited about this post as we are introducing machine learning and its commonly used jargon.
 You will have a broad overview of machine learning, how it works, and even write our first machine learning code at the end of the post.
 To understand advanced machine learning, we first need to have a good grasp of the fundamentals.
-That is why I think this is the most important post on this blog so far.
+That is why I think this is the most important post on this blog so far. <!-- more -->

 With no further due, let's get started.